-3.4.11.1.
-Visitor Policy for Minors
+3.4.11.1 Visitor Policy for Minors

-Without Administrative approval, NO juveniles OR juvenile family members of the Faculty, Students, or Staff will be allowed in Academic Areas of the Campus.
-All juveniles on LECOM premises visiting for recruitment purposes must have permission from the Provost, Dean, or Vice President's office (depending on campus) and must be accompanied by a parent or guardian.
+Faculty, Students, or Staff will be allowed in Academic Areas of the Campus.
+All juveniles on LECOM premises visiting for recruitment purposes must have permissi from the Provost, Dean, or Vice President's office (depending on campus) and must be accompanied by a parent or guardian.
+A juvenile is defined as a person under the age of 18.
+Without Administrative approval, NO juveniles OR juvenile family members of the from the Provost, Dean, or Vice President's office (depending on campus) and must be accompanied by a parent or guardian.
+Faculty, Students, or Staff will be allowed in Academic Areas of the Campus. accompanied by a parent or guardian.
+All juveniles on LECOM premises visiting for recruitment purposes must have permission from the Provost, Dean, or Vice President's office (depending on campus) and must be A juvenile is defined as a person under the age of 18. accompanied by a parent or guardian.
 A juvenile is defined as a person under the age of 18.

-3.5.
-REGISTRAR/EDUCATIONAL RECORDS
+3.5 REGISTRAR/EDUCATIONAL RECORDS

-3.5.1.
-Office of the Registrar
+3.5.1 Office of the Registrar